parca-dev/docs/docs/symbolization.md

 ## Type of Profiles

 **Native profiles** are those created from within the application code itself.
 They can have additional information and make use of runtime specific characteristics.
-For example, in Go, the goroutines profile describes which parts of the Go application caused how many go-routines to be created (and currently active).
+For example, in Go, the goroutines profile describes which parts of the Go application caused how many goroutines to be created (and currently active).
 Additionally, native profiles tend to be well symbolized since the languages and runtimes have built-in functionality to resolve stack traces to a human-readable format.

-**Generic profiles** in contrast, are collected using sampling mechanisms available in Linux, such as perf or special eBPF programs.
+**Generic profiles** in contrast, are collected using sampling mechanisms available in Linux, such as [perf](https://github.com/conprof/perfessor) or special [eBPF program](https://ebpf.io/)s.
 These profiles are great because they don't require any instrumentation, but in contrast, these types of profiles cannot have information of runtime specific characteristics.
 They can only profile generic things like CPU, allocations, network activity, disk I/O. One other advantage that generic profiles have over native profiles is that they can sample down into the kernel stack and offer even higher visibility than native profiling in that regard.
-Because of these advantages of generic profiles, we decided to create the Parca Agent.
+Because of these advantages of generic profiles, we decided to create the [Parca Agent](https://github.com/parca-dev/parca-agent).

-The asynchronous symbolization works with generic profiles because the native profiles usually come symbolized, and they just get ingested with their symbols to metadata store.
+The asynchronous symbolization works with generic profiles because the native profiles usually come symbolized as we mentioned above, and native profiles just get ingested with their symbols to metadata store to be utilize later on.

-## Sybolization
+## What can be symbolized?

 ### Kernel symbols